-Advanced Power Management
+Power Management

 Your computer comes with built-in energy-saving capabilities.
-You can view and change energy-saving settings using the Advanced Power Management menu in the Configuration/Setup Utility program.
-This section describes the Advanced Power Management features in your computer and provides instructions for using these features.
+You can view and change energy-saving settings using the Power Management menu in the Configuration/Setup Utility Program.
+This section describes the Power Management features in your computer and provides instructions for using these features.

-Attention: If a device, such as a monitor, does not have power-management capabilities, it might be damaged when exposed to a reduced-power state.
+Attention: If a device, such as a monitor, does not have power-management capabilities, it can be damaged when exposed to a reduced-power state.
 Before you make energy-saving selections for your monitor, check the documentation that comes with your monitor to see if it supports Display Power Management Signaling (DPMS).

-Automatic Power Management Features
+Power Management Features

-With Automatic Power Management, you can have the computer, microprocessor, and monitor (if the monitor supports DPMS) go into reduced-power states if they are inactive for a certain length of time.
+With Power Management, the computer and monitor (if the monitor supports DPMS) can be set to go into a reduced-power state if they are inactive for a specified length of time.